 $5 for one avocado, ‘shut the fridge door!’
 After dramatic price increases in dairy, meat, fruit and veggies, we can find it hard to fill our trolley and still keep within the budget.
 We all know the choice export cuts of meat have become too expensive for the average family.
 But when did the staples become unaffordable?

-Sure, there’s the Countdown $15 meal ideas, and a number of websites showing how to feed a family for under $100 still.
+Sure, there’s the Supermarket $15 meal ideas, and a number of websites showing how to feed a family for under $100 still.

 But for most of us mere mortals, we’re not going to make and freeze 25 meals every 4th Sunday, and we don’t actually think changing out parmesan cheese for colby in our pesto tastes very good!

-There’s 2 reasons this is vital to saving money at the supermarket:
+There’s 2 key reasons some simple planning is vital to saving money at the supermarket:

-- You won’t buy more food than you need, this means you won’t be throwing out expensive food that’s wilted in the grocery drawer, or gone past it’s use-by date.
+- You won’t buy more food than you need.
+This means you won’t be throwing out expensive food that’s wilted in the grocery drawer, or gone past it’s use-by date.
 The worst thing about throwing food away (aside from the terrible waste) is that you then need to re-buy that food again, which doubles the cost!

 - You won’t run out of food before the next shop.
-Shopping for 7 day’s worth of food, means you should have enough to last you the week.
+Shopping for 7 day’s worth of food means you should have enough to last you until the next food shop.
 This prevents you from ‘popping out’ for milk and bread, and spending another $80 on food you haven’t budgeted for.
 ‘Top up’ shops are a huge factor in overspending on food.

 - Set a budget.
 Make it realistic, something you can afford, that will still afford you a few luxuries.

 - Plan out what you’re going to make for lunch and dinner for the week ahead.